SharePoint/sp-dev-docs/docs/embedded/tutorials/using-webhooks.md

 ## Set Up Webhooks with SharePoint Embedded

 Webhooks are automated messages that are transmitted by an application when a trigger is activated.
-They can be used in SPE to enable the automation of workflows, the integration of systems, and to respond to events in real time.
+They can be used in SPE to enable the automation of workflows, the integration of systems, and to respond to events in real-time.

 You will use webhooks to invoke the Azure Cognitive Services APIs from the application whenever an existing file is updated, or a new file is uploaded.

 To set up webhooks with your [current SharePoint Embedded application](/training/modules/sharepoint-embedded-create-app/), you need to:

-1. Create and register a webhook endpoint to get notifications whenever there is change in your container.
+1. Create and register a webhook endpoint to get notifications whenever there is a change in your container.
 This will be done using REST APIs.
 1. Connect to Graph and subscribe to changes.
-You can expose your application to the internet by either running it locally or deploying it on cloud.
-For the purposes of this tutorial, you will be employing the former by utilizing ngrok and then subscribe to the changes by making a POST call.
+You can expose your application to the internet by either running it locally or deploying it on the cloud.
+For the purposes of this tutorial, you will be employing the former by utilizing ngrok and then subscribing to the changes by making a POST call.
 1. Perform any desired action by handling the webhook data.
-One such use case is covered in [Enabling document processing with Azure Cognitive Services tutorial](/doc-processing-acs.md).
+One such use case is covered in [Enabling document processing with Azure Cognitive Services tutorial](./doc-processing-acs.md).

 ![using webhooks schema](../images/Using-Webhooks.png)